healthchecks/healthchecks/templates/docs/projects_teams.md

 * manage project's billing
 * remove the project

-## Projects and Resource Limits
+## Projects and Check Limits

+**Check limit** is the total number of checks your account can have.
+The specifc limit depends on the account's billing plan.

-Your account limits (such as the total number of checks) are shared by all projects owned by your account.
+Account's check limit is shared by all projects owned by your account.
 For example, consider a Business account with two projects, "Project A" and "Project B".
 If A has 70 checks, then B cannot have more than 30 checks, in order to not exceed Bussiness account's total limit of 100.